-TASK 1 - Monthly Water- Level Measurements and data Management transducer and data recorders for recording hourly water level measurements.
+TASK 1 - Water- Level Measurements and Data Management

-Description of Task Water levels in 36 wells (Attachment C-Figure 1) will be measured on a bimonthly basis and recorded.
-This task includes reviewing the field data forms for accuracy, and entering the water level data into the NWIS database.
-Fifteen wells are equipped with a pressure
+Description of Task Water levels in 36 wells (Attachment C-Figure 1) will be measured and recorded.
+Fifteen wells are equipped with pressure transducers and data recorders for continuous monitoring, from which data will be downloaded and a manual measurement taken triannually.
+The other 21 wells will be monitored manually, each year in February.
+This task includes reviewing the field data forms for accuracy, and entering the water level data into the U.S. Geological Survey's National Water Information System (NWIS) database.